 As part of the commemoration of the death of Napoleon I in 1821, the French Domains on St Helena are organising several ceremonies at the site of the Emperor’s first burial.

 For further information, please visit the French Domains on St Helena website.

-Thursday 6 May 2021 > Ceremony at the Tomb
+Thursday 6 May 2021 > Latin Catholic Mass at Longwood (Order of service (pdf Fr/En)

 Laying a funeral bouquet from a distance

 Saint Helena Napoleonic Heritage (a non-profit association under Helenian law, whose aim is to preserve the memory of the Emperor on St Helena) is offering an online service to all those who would like to be part of the bicentenary commemorations of Napoleon’s death on the island: have a personalised mini-wreath of “everlasting flowers” placed on the Emperor’s tomb on 5 May 2021.
 Access to St Helena being more than likely impossible during 2021 due to covid restrictions, this opportunity is a small comfort for all those who would have liked to attend the bicentary commemorations there this year.